bobbydurrett/PythonDBAGraphs/README.md

                 whose force matching signature is in a specified group of signatures.
 Show
                 percent CPU used on same graph.

+sigfour - Four metrics for SQL statements
+          whose force matching signature is in a specified group of signatures.
+These are
+          number of executions, average elapsed time,
+          CPU percent used, and average single block read time.

 Command line help: